 - Write.
 Journal.

-- Set aside 5-10 minutes a day and write down what you are grateful for.
+- Set aside 5-10 minutes daily and write down what made you smile.

 - Take a day off from your side hustle and your day job.